DannyAWahby/Weatherify/README.md

 # weatherify
-A simple, modern iOS weather app that tracks weather based on your current location.
+A simple, modern iOS weather app that displays the weather in your current location.